txpipe-shop/partnerchain-reference-implementation/docs/tutorial/README.md

   - [Use-case application](use_case_application.md) gives broad hints on how to integrate your application to a modified node.

-- [Operating instructions](operating_instructions.md) indicates how to setup the node to work with a as a partner chain, details how to
+- [Operating instructions](operating_instructions.md) indicates how to setup the node to work as a partner chain, and details how to

   - [run an example on devnet](operating_instructions.md#example-with-devnet), and